dzbeck/multiscanner/docs/install.md

 installs the prerequisites on most systems.

 Currently, MultiScanner is deployed with Ansible.
 We are also currently working to support deploying the distributed architecture via Docker.

-If you'd like to get an idea of how the system works without going through the full process of setting up the distributed architecture, look into our [docker standalone system](#standalone-docker-installation).
-Obviously, the standalone system will be far less scalable / robust / feature-rich.
-However, it will stand up the web UI, the REST API, and an ElasticSearch node for you to see how the system works.
-The standalone container is intended as an introduction to the system and its capabilities, but not designed for use in production.

 ##Installing Ansible
 --------------------